Healthy Homes Assessment Pipitea

 Pipitea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Pipitea and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Pipitea and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.

-• Property managers and private landlords should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2023

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes